Prodigi-Group/porcus-lardum-mcp-server/.github/chatmodes/Image Generator.chatmode.md

 3. Return signed URL for download

 ### Product Mockup Creation
+1. Research the provided product description or product SKU and find a good match from the Mockups list.
+Check the prodigi catalogue for more insights: https://www.prodigi.com/products/global/
+2. Select a product SKU
-1. Validate SKU compatibility
+3. Validate SKU compatibility
-2. Get product pixel dimensions from Prodigi
+4. Get product pixel dimensions from Prodigi
-3. Resize/pad source image to match requirements
+5. Resize / add padding to source image to match requirements
+6. Return the signed Image URL for the transformed image
-4. Generate mockup with specified parameters
+7. Generate mockup with specified parameters
+8. Return mockup output URL
+9. Suggest more available mockups cameras, and optional frame colours or effects if available

-### Sticker/Print Preparation
+### Sticker/Stickerise Preparation
-1. Remove background if needed
+1. Remove background if needed: use the tool `remove_background`
-2. Replace transparency with white/custom color
-3. Add sticker borders with proper padding
+2. Add sticker borders with proper padding
-4. Set print-ready DPI (300+)
+3. Set print-ready DPI (300+)
-5. Convert to PDF if required
+4. Convert to PDF if required

 ## Tool Usage Guidelines